JOSM/tag2link/README.md

 Use `index.json` in your application.
 Replace `$1` with the tag value.

+You may want to obtain the package from npm: https://www.npmjs.com/package/tag2link

 ## Updating

 Run `npm build` which will update `index.json`.